I Love India

 Facts About Mercury

 Our solar system consists of eight major planets and three dwarf planets.
-Amongst the eight major plants, Mercury is the smallest one.
+Amongst the eight major planets, Mercury is the smallest one.
 At the same time, it is closest to the sun.
 The planet is only slightly larger than Moon and is filled with craters on its surface.
 It does not have a satellite of its own and is also devoid of any rings.
 The atmosphere of Mercury consists of sodium, helium, hydrogen and oxygen.
 The planet appears bright, when seen from earth.
-Explore some more interesting and fun facts about mercury
+The name ‘Mercury’ was given to this planet because of its high speed orbit.
+Because of the brightness of Mercury and its relative big size, it was quite often mistaken as a star.
+Most of the information about this planet was discovered recently until in 1974-1975, Mariner 10 went to Mercury.
+Excited to know more facts about Mercury?
+Scroll further and read on some more interesting and amazing facts about mercury.

 Interesting & Fun Facts about Mercury